CommanderAstern/ChargeSwap/README.md

 - Problem
 - Solution
 - USP

+Explanation of the product/service (Explains how the product/service adds value to consumer)
+- Objective/Goal
+- Features
 - User flows
 - Designs
+- Technologies used and why
-- Network diagrams
+- Network diagram
 - Info about some basics of blockchain that we employed
 - Compeition
 - Product placement
 - Revenue Model
 - target market
-- Explanation of the product/service (Explain how your product/service adds value, try and explain in layman terms, Ideally, anyone reading this slide should understand it)
 - The Team